Email Marketing for Bootstrapped Startups: Lean Strategies That Actually Work

 Trigger on actions, not just dates.
 The difference between mediocre and effective email automation is whether you're responding to what users do versus just what day it is.
 Someone who signed up but never logged in needs a different email than someone who logged in five times.
 This requires connecting your product events to your email platform, which is a one-time setup cost that pays dividends forever.

 Keep your sequences short.
 Every email in a sequence is a maintenance burden and a place where something can break.
 A 3-email onboarding sequence that you actually maintain beats a 10-email sequence that becomes outdated and embarrassing.
 Start short; you can always add emails later when you have evidence they're needed.
+For guidance on building sequences that run on autopilot, see what is an email sequence for the fundamentals.

 Build suppression rules from the start.
 Nothing feels worse than getting a "we miss you!" email right after you just logged in.
 Suppression rules that stop sending irrelevant emails save your reputation and your subscribers' patience.
 If they've completed onboarding, stop the onboarding emails.
 If they're active this week, don't send the re-engagement email.